defeatcovid19/defeatcovid19-project/README.md

 * [Results](#about-results)

 ## Why did we create this group?
 Basically our idea is to share as much as possible, helping people all around the world to help in this fight.
-The group is (and will forever be) non-profit and inclusive to anyone willing to contribute or that can take benefts from our results.
+The group is (and will forever be) non-profit and inclusive to anyone willing to contribute or that can take benefits from our results.

 Read the [full story about how we came to this idea](./why_we_fight.md).